Introduction to Kanna

-In today’s world, where stress and anxiety are widespread, the search for natural alternatives to pharmaceutical antidepressants has gained momentum.
-Many people are turning to herbal remedies that support mental wellness while aligning with holistic values.
-One such plant gaining renewed interest is Kanna (Sceletium tortuosum), a succulent native to South Africa.
+In today’s world, where stress and anxiety are widespread, the demand for natural options alongside pharmaceutical antidepressants has increased.
+Many individuals are seeking herbal remedies that promote mental wellness while aligning with holistic lifestyles.
+One plant drawing attention again is Kanna (Sceletium tortuosum), a succulent native to South Africa.

 Traditional Uses and Cultural Significance